Frequently Asked Questions (FAQ)

 Q: What is a tariff?

 A: A tariff is the amount you are charged for energy as part of your contract.
-You’re likely to see two types of tariffs on your bill: a fixed (or supply) charge and a variable (or usage) charge.
-The fixed charge is a type of service charge that covers the cost of supplying energy to your house.
+You’re likely to see two types of tariffs on your bill: a supply charge and a variable (or usage) charge.
+The supply charge is a type of service charge that covers the cost of supplying energy to your house.
 The variable charge changes depending on how much energy you use.

 Q: I’m signed up to a solar feed-in tariff.
 Will I still be eligible when I switch suppliers?